-Trappings of parenthood leads to long-term weight gain, new study showsSeptember 23rd, 2011 in Health /
+Trappings of parenthood leads to long-term weight gain, new study showsSeptember 23, 2011 in Medicine & Health / Health

 Parenthood accelerates weight gain over the life course according to a new study from The University of Texas at Austin.

 In a study to appear in Social Science and Medicine, Debra Umberson, professor of sociology at the university, found that adults with children gain significantly more weight over time than those without.

 Umberson and her team of researchers analyzed data from a national longitudinal survey, in which they tracked changes in body mass index (BMI) levels (a ratio of height to weight) among 3,617 adults over a 15-year period.
 They found that by age 55, parents reach an average BMI in the obese zone (over 30) and peak at an average BMI of 31 by their mid to late 60s.
 But for those without children, the average BMI merely reaches the overweight zone (25 to 29) by age 55.

 As part of the study, Umberson and her team of researchers examined how various life-course factors, such as timing of first birth, transitioning into parenthood and living with an adult child, influence weight change over time.

 According to the findings, both men and women who have their first child around age 26 to 27 gain the least weight over time.
 The further away from this age either younger or older the more rapid the weight gain, Umberson says.